+Instructor Name:

-Instructor Name: Course Department C hair: Check the array of the Course Number/Name e: Check the appropriate box: 5 = Excellent 4 = Very Good 3 = Good 2 = Fair 1 = Poor Evaluator: Carmen B Evaluator: Carmen Brown Poor Date: Topic Question/Comments 5 4 3 2 1 1.
-Content: Course content is well laid out using modules or another technique.
-Comments: 2.
-Home Page: Home page includes name of course, name of instructor, instructor contact information, and is aesthetically pleasing.
-Comments: 3.
-Getting Started: Does the instructor have clear-cut instructions on how to get started on the course?
-Comments: 1 4.
-Course The instructor hides unused buttons and clearly uses all I Navigation Buttons: remaining buttons.
+Course Department C hair: -

+Course Number/Name e: Check the appropriate box: 5 = Excellent 4 = Very Good 3 = Good 2 = Fair 1 = Poor

+Evaluator: Carmen B rown $Z - \mathbf{F}$ air 1 - Poor

+Date: -

+Topic Question/Comments 5 4 3 2 1

+1. Content: Course content is well laid out using modules or another technique.

+Comments:

+2. Home Page: Home page includes name of course, name of instructor, instructor contact information, and is aesthetically pleasing.

+Comments:

+3. Getting Started: Does the instructor have clear-cut instructions on how to get started on the course?

+Comments:

+4. Course The instructor hides unused buttons and clearly uses all

+Navigation Buttons: remaining buttons.
 Note: MDCC/Library Info and NetTutor are required to be visible.

+Comments:

-Comments: 5.
-Syllabus: A syllabus using the MSVCC template is clearly posted and easily accessible.
-Comments: 1 6.
-Textbook Information: Complete textbook information including ISBN is easy to locate.
+5. Syllabus: A syllabus using the MSVCC template is clearly posted and easily accessible.

+Comments: •

+6. Textbook Information: Complete textbook information including ISBN is easy to locate.
 A picture of the textbook is a nice addition.

+Comments:

-Comments: 1 l 7.
-Grading Information: Does the student know how they will be graded for the course, and is this easy to locate?
-Comments: 8.
-Announcements: Are announcements current and being clearly used?
-Comments: Up to date announcments Topic Question/Comments 5 4 3 2 1 9.
-Calendar: Are all deadlines and testing dates clearly defined either in the calendar or using some other method?
-Comments: •
+7. Grading Information: Does the student know how they will be graded for the course, and is this easy to locate?

+Comments: 1

+8. Announcements: Are announcements current and being clearly used?

+Comments: Up to date announcments •

+Topic Question/Comments 5 4 3 2 1

+9. Calendar: Are all deadlines and testing dates clearly defined either in the calendar or using some other method?

+Comments:

-10. Lecture/Notes: Are notes, PowerPoints, YouTube videos, supplemental materials clearly posted?
+10.Lecture/Notes: Are notes, PowerPoints, YouTube videos, supplemental materials clearly posted?
 Does the instructor make good use of multimedia such as audio, video, NBC Learn, etc.?
 Comments: 11.
 Assignments: Are assignments well stated, organized and easily accessible?
 Comments: 12.
 Quizzes: Quizzes can be easily found and are clearly labeled (MidTerm, Final, etc.) for the test proctor.
 Comments: 13.
 Discussions: Does the instructor have at least one discussion?
 This can be as simple as an "Introduction" or "Get to Know You" discussion.
 Comments: 14.
 Grades: Is the Gradebook easy to interpret?
 Comments: 15.
 Attendance Policy: Is the online attendance policy posted and does the instructor have a clear cut-out policy stated?
 Remember: attendance must be taken weekly using some method such as participating in a discussion, submitting an assignment, quiz, etc. Federal policy dictates weekly attendance.
 These markers should be indicated in the gradebook.
 Comments: 16.
 Proctored Testing Does the instructor have proctored testing instructions posted?
 Information: Comments: Department Chair Score: Add all scores assigned and divide by 16.
 Place score in this box: Signature of Department Chair:

-Topic Question/Comments 5 4 3 2 1 17.
+The next two sections are to be evaluated by the eLC only: Topic Question/Comments 5 4 3 2 1 17.
 Communication: The instructor responds to students and gets no complaints reported to eLearning about lack of communication.
 The instructor is prompt in meeting announced deadlines as reported by eLearning.
 The instructor reports LDA's in a timely fashion to eLearning.
 The instructor posts passwords within the given time frame.
-Comments: , 18.
+Comments: 18.
 Enrollment Tool Information: Responds to the eLC's request in a timely manner to have textbook and syllabus information posted.
 Textbook and Syllabus information is posted for current semester.
 (This should include breakdown of course grading).
 Comments: eLC Score: Add all scores assigned and divide by 22.
-Place score in this box → Signature of eLC: Instructor: Course: - Did Instructor Com plete the following: Experienced New eLearnin Œ Adjunct Dia monucion Com piete the following.
-Experienced New elegining Aujunct $\overline{\mathbf{V}}$
+Place score in this box. → Signature of eLC: Instructor: Cours ۵۰